 Here on this page we give some examples to help you understand our city and prepare for your arrival.

 You should bring mosquito spray, lots of it, while we generally don’t get the malaria mosquito’s, they are most likely to bring on a very mild case of Dengue Fever, more like a flu then Dengue.
 Bring plenty of Imodium AD until your body adjust to the food here, may take a few days up to a week to adjust, Avoid eating the good smelling street vendors food, it surely will make you very sick.
-Don’t drink the water unless you are sure. we have filters and chlorinate our tank and we also provide bottled water.
-As far as we know, many teams have used our water, showers and drink from our filter and no one has gotten sick from the water.
-Within two blocks there are two hospitals.
-The national free public health care hospital and a private, doctor owned hospital that does take US medical insurance, but your bill may not go over your deductible.
+Don’t drink the water unless you are sure. we have filters and chlorinate our tanks and we also provide bottled and filtered water.
+As far as we know, many teams have used our water, showers and drink from our filters and no one has gotten sick from the water.
+Within one kilometer (half mile) there are two hospitals.
+The national free public health care hospital and a private, doctor owned hospital that does take some US medical insurance, but your bill may not go over your deductible.
 Some insurances require you to pay with a credit card and reimburse you later. find out how your insurance works before you come.
+Some teams will purchase a travel insurance policy, but that is up to each team and not a requirement.

-There are lots of local attractions for your off days, pools, river, mountain springs, bay beaches, resort type places, Mayan ruins and lots of good restaurants, please ask for guidance.
+There are lots of local attractions for your off days, pools, river, mountain springs, bay beaches, resort type places, Mayan ruins and lots of good restaurants, please ask us for guidance.
+Allow time with you group to do some site seeing, it will be worth it.